hwayne/hacker-test-history/README.md

 #### 00B0 Do you have a copy of Dec Wars??

 [DEC Wars](https://www.netfunny.com/rhf/jokes/87/14917.9.html) was a [DEC](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation)-themed parody of Star Wars.
 It was posted on USENET, in various groups, in 1983, and was written by Alan Hastings, Steve Tarr, Dave Borman and Barak Pearlmutter.

+#### 00B6 Do you have your own fortune-cookie file?

+[fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)) is a famous Unix passtime.
+When invoked, it would display various funny quotes from one of several files that shipped with it or were circulated in the hacker community.
+Particularly dedicated hackers would, of course, have such a file of their own.